aliclark/fomostore/README.md

 A write is considered successful if k+1 nodes have accepted the data in memory, where k is maximum simultaneous failures.

+A read is considered valid if 1 node has the value, plus k nodes are either unresponsive to read requests (they are failed or re-synchronizing), or have the value present.

 fomostore is intended to be simple and implemented several times with diverging methods, so that a heterogenous cluster has minimal chances for simultaneous failure, and thus can more realistically accept a write without having sync'd the data to disk.